Kitware/dive/server/README.md

 After integration tests are complete, visually inspect the results to make sure all jobs completed, new datasets open correctly, etc.

-The integration tests will only pass once.
-If you run it again, duplicates will cause failures.
-To run again, `ldc down -v` and start over.

 ## Debug utils and command line tools

 ``` bash